 Total Base Number (TBN) can be defined as the measure of reserve alkaline additives that are put into the lubricating oil to neutralize the acids.
 It determines how effectively the acids formed during the combustion process can be controlled.

-Higher the TBN better is the capability to fight oxidisation and corrosion, and to improve viscosity characteristics.
-It also allows longer operating period between lubricant changes under harsh operating conditions.
+The higher the TBN better is the capability to fight oxidisation and corrosion and to improve viscosity characteristics.
+It also allows a longer operating period between lubricant changes under harsh operating conditions.

-Diesel engines burning low grades of fuel show high rate of liner wear as low grade fuel have higher sulphur content.
+Diesel engines burning low grades of fuel show a high rate of liner wear as low-grade fuel have higher sulphur content.
 This high sulphur content leads to corrosive wear to the liner surface.
 Thus, alkaline lubricating oil is used to protect the liner surface against corrosive attack by neutralizing the sulphur derivative compounds.

 The TBN is generally between 8-10 for marine lubricating oils.

 Technically, the total acid number (TAN) of the oil indicates the deteriorating condition of the lubricating oil.
 The higher the TAN, the more acidic the lubricant, and the further its chances of getting more deteriorated.

 TAN also indicates the potential of the oil to cause corrosion problems, leading to component failure.
 The TAN should not be more than 2 for marine lubricating oils.